 - 1. The Committee conducts an annual orientation which includes the mandate of the Committee, the duties and authority as set out in the SWSSWA, the timelines within which it must comply, the Registration Regulation (Ontario Regulation 383/00), the College Registration Policies, College bylaws, and past decision precedents. - 2.
 Senior Committee members mentor newly elected and appointed members. - 3.
-In the past, four Committee members attended a workshop hosted by Richard Steinecke "Fair Registration Practices & Procedures: A Training Session for Staff and Committee Members".
+Committee members have attended one of the two workshops hosted by Richard Steinecke "Fair Registration Practices & Procedures: A Training Session for Staff and Committee Members". - 4.
+On one past occasion the Committee required more information prior to rendering a decision.
+In this case, the Committee asked for a legal opinion and presentation by a lawyer who specializes in Human Rights law.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
-No changes.